 The Agile approach has been the king of the software development industry for the last 20 years.
 Agile methodologies are far better than the preceding traditional Waterfall Methodology.
-Among the many benefits they offer to software development companies, the best ones are flexibility and speed.
-By going Agile, development companies can not only adapt to changes whenever they like, but they also offer continuous delivery of the product to the clients in testing environments.
+Among the many benefits they offer to software development companies, the best ones are flexibility, speed and iterative development.
+By going with Agile methodology, development companies can not only adapt to changes whenever they like, but they also offer continuous delivery of the product to the clients in testing environments.
 You can read about Agile in more detail in one of my articles Agile Software Development Process - Everything You Need To Know.

 Due to the advantages it offers, most organizations have used Agile development practices to deliver value at a rapid pace.
 The Agile approach is more popular because it provides flexibility to adapt to changes, fosters collaboration among stakeholders and teams, and creates cohesion.

 Previously, we had a discussion on Agile Core Values and Principles, and today I would like to focus on seven best practices for Agile software development.

 Table of Contents